Pediatric Dentistry in Eau Claire at Regis Court Dental Associates

 Your child's first tooth erupts between ages 6-12 months and the remainder of their 20 primary or "baby" teeth typically erupt by age 3.
 During this time, gums may feel tender and sore, causing your child to feel irritable.
 To help alleviate this discomfort, we recommend that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
 You may also choose to make use of a teething ring.

-As new teeth erupt, examine them every two weeks for lines and discoloration caused by decay.
+As new teeth erupt, examine them every two weeks for lines or discoloration caused by decay.
 Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes their teeth after feeding or eating.
 We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.
 Brushing can be fun, and your child should brush as soon as the first tooth arrives.
 When a baby's tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
 For children younger than two, do not use fluoride toothpaste unless advised to do so by your dentist or other health professional.
 We suggest reviewing proper tooth brushing procedures with your child.

 Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
 If you notice signs of decay, contact your dentist immediately.

 Your child should visit the dentist every 6 months for regular dental cleanings and checkups.
 We recommend fluoride treatments twice a year along with cleanings to keep teeth their strongest.
 Tooth sealants are also recommended because they "seal" the deep grooves in your child's teeth, preventing decay from forming in these hard-to-reach areas.
-Sealants last for several
+Sealants last for several years, but will need to be monitored at your regular checkups.

 Have a little one who needs to get in for a routine dental cleaning?
 Give us a call or contact us and we'll get an appointment scheduled for you!